BHoM/documentation/docs/Guides and Tutorials/Visual Programming with BHoM/Diffing and Hashing/Hash-–-an-object's-identity.md

 ![image](https://user-images.githubusercontent.com/6352844/146352031-edcebdcc-b6db-49d1-8a1b-903c1c2ae6ce.png)

-See the [Wiki page dedicated to `ComparisonConfig`](/documentation/Configuring-objects-comparison%3A-%60ComparisonConfig%60) for details on it.
+See the [page dedicated to `ComparisonConfig`](Configuring-objects-comparison-(ComparisonConfig).md) for details on it.

 Note that some ComparisonConfig options may slow down the computation of the Hash, which becomes particularly noticeable when hashing large sets of objects.
-An option that may have particular negative impact when computing the Hash is `PropertiesToConsider`, as explained [here](/documentation/Configuring-objects-comparison:-%60ComparisonConfig%60#note-hash-performance-when-using-propertiestoconsider).
+An option that may have particular negative impact when computing the Hash is `PropertiesToConsider`, as explained [here](Configuring-objects-comparison-(ComparisonConfig).md#note-hash-performance-when-using-propertiestoconsider).

 <br></br>